 Deadly Hug: When Aizen is revealed to be still alive, Hinamori hugs him in delight and he returns the hug.
-A moment later, a sword slides right through Hinamori's body, courtesy of Aizen.
+A moment later, Hinamori is impaled on a sword, courtesy of Aizen.

 Harribel due to the anime being cancelled without her revealed as alive.

 Toyed with and finally averted for Hinamori.
-In Reigai Uprising arc, Reigai Hinamori implied that real Hinamori didn't survive her wound by Hitsugaya during Fake Karakura Town arc.
-The Regai was lying, because at the ending credits for final anime episode of Lost Agent arc, real Hinamori is shown and already fully-healed.
+In the Reigai Uprising arc, Reigai Hinamori implies that the real Hinamori didn't survive her wound by Hitsugaya during the Fake Karakura Town arc.
+The Regai was lying, because at the ending credits for the final anime episode the real Hinamori is shown and already fully-healed.

 Death of a Thousand Cuts: Both Senbonzakura and Haineko function like this when in shikai.
 Senbonzakura's weakest bankai forms usually use this method as well.

-Defeat Means Friendship: Several Soul Reapers after they fought Ichigo, and several Arrancars during the fighting in Hueco Mundo.
+Defeat Means Friendship: Several Soul Reapers after they fight Ichigo, and several Arrancars during the fighting in Hueco Mundo.

-Demoted to Extra: The anime tends to leave Orihime, Uryuu and Chad out of most of their filler arcs and films, choosing to focus the plot lines almost completely on the Soul Reapers and non-living worlds.
+Demoted to Extra: The anime tends to leave Orihime, Uryuu, and Chad out of most of the filler arcs and films, choosing to focus the plot lines almost completely on the Soul Reapers and non-living worlds.
 However, sometimes they even demote Ichigo to extra, too.
-In the Gotei 13 Invasion filler arc, all the canon characters suffered this in favor of the anime's filler villains and heroine.
-Even the canon Soul Reaper characters were demoted in favor of the anime's Evil Clone versions of them.
-Kon was made the hero of the arc as a result of being Promoted to Love Interest for the filler heroine.
+In the Gotei 13 Invasion filler arc, all the canon characters suffer this in favor of the anime's filler villains and heroine.
+Even the canon Soul Reaper characters are demoted in favor of the anime's Evil Clone versions of them.
+Kon is made the hero of the arc as a result of being Promoted to Love Interest for the filler heroine.

 Description Cut: Upon hearing Urahara was once captain of the 12th division, Ichigo expresses surprise and awe that Urahara is such a great man, after all.
 The scene immediately cuts to an anime-only shot of Urahara suffering constipation in the bathroom while cursing Tessai's medicine.